machakann/vim-columnmove/README.md

 	let g:columnmove_expand_range = 10
 `

-Or you just want to expand to the whole file, give the negative number to `g:columnmove_expand_range`.
+Or you just want to expand to a whole file, give the negative number to `g:columnmove_expand_range`.

 `
 	let g:columnmove_expand_range = -1